 The GOALS study is used by NCAA policymakers and member institutions to study the experiences of student-athletes across all sports and NCAA divisions.
 It also will provide objective and attitudinal data from student-athletes on possible academic and social trade-offs and sacrifices they have made in order to participate in collegiate athletics.

-Respondents provided information on important topics regarding their lives as student-athletes that included:
+Respondents provide information on important topics regarding their lives as student-athletes that included:

 - Academic engagement and success;